-Counter type: Logie tube Operating: Jan - Dec 2020 Performance: Good Verified: Yes
+Counter type: Logie tube Operating: Jan - Dec 2021

-The tube counter in Ennistymon on the Inagh River was reinstalled after nearly fifty years.
-This site at the top of the fish pass was the original site of the fish counter which was also a Logie tube counter.
+The counter on the Inagh river is a tube counter working off a Logie counter.
+This site is at the top of the fish pass and was the original site of a previous fish counter some 50 years earlier.
 The current installation has CCTV verification since early January.
 The counter hut is in a new location and is only accessible to IFI staff.